byteleaphq/athena-python/docs/sdks/chat/README.md

 res = s.chat.delete_chat_chat_id_(chat_id='8474f310-a2a9-4cf8-b16f-8d01a5a6b5fa')

-if res.object is not None:
+if res.delete_response is not None:
     # handle response
     pass